 Services A, B, and C each contain logic that reads the content of the message and, based on this content, determines which service to forward the message to.
 As a result, what is shown in the Figure is one of several possible runtime scenarios.

-C. The Intermediate Routing pattern can be applied together with the Service Agent pattern in order to establish a set of service agents capable of intercepting and forwarding the message based on predefined routing logic.
-The Service Discoverability principle can be applied to improve the communications quality of message contents, which will reduce the time required by service agents to
+C. The Intermediate Routing pattern can be applied together with the Service Agent pattern by removing Service B or Service C from the service composition and replacing it with a service agent capable of intercepting and forwarding the message at runtime based on predefined routing logic.
+The Service Composability principle can be further applied to ensure that all remaining services are designed as effective service composition participants.

 D. None of the above.